beauchamplab/rave/Installation.md

 `V8` package to enable JavaScript. `libxml2-dev` is for `xml2`. `libfftw3-dev` `libtiff5-dev` are necessary for fast-fourier transformations and
 `libhdf5-dev` is for reading and writing data in open data format `HDF5`.

-4. Install RStudio
+5. Install RStudio

-Go to https://www.rstudio.com/products/rstudio/download/#download and download `RStudio 1.1.453 - Ubuntu 16.04+/Debian 9+ (64-bit)` to your **desktop**
+Go to https://www.rstudio.com/products/rstudio/download/#download and download one with keywords "Ubuntu 16.04+/Debian 9+ (64-bit)", move the downloaded file to your **desktop**, rename it "rstudio.deb".

-and type the folloing command in your terminal
+Open terminal, type the folloing command in your terminal

 ```
 cd ~/Desktop
 sudo apt-get install libjpeg62
 ```

-Then we can install RStudio
+Then you can install RStudio.

 ```
-sudo dpkg -i ./rstudio-xenial-1.1.453-amd64.deb
+sudo dpkg -i ./rstudio.deb
 ```

 and `RStudio` should be in your application list.
-Again, if you don't know where it is, look at your sidebar in ubuntu, click `search your computer` and enter "RStudio".
+Again, if you don't know where it is, look at your sidebar in ubuntu, click **search your computer** and enter "RStudio".

-5. Install `RAVE`
+6. Install `RAVE`

 Open RStudio,